wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.31 =
-* Updated: Minor adjustments to make the addon wheel less intrusive
+* Updated: Minor adjustments to make the addon wheel less intrusive.

 = 3.9.30 =
 * Updated: Hiding the Custom product fields until they are ready